-In Part 1 I outlined what a game prototype could be and the type of games we would be making and that had 40 minutes to create the concept, the aim and sketch out the characters and environment.
-After showing a quick slidedeck and some videos of the type of games we were aiming for each team (2/3's) worked to create a concept that revolved around one good character and one bad character and there motivations and aim of a
+In Part 1 I outlined what a game prototype could be and the type of games we would be making and then we had 40 minutes to create the concept, the aim and sketch out the characters and environment.
+After showing a quick slidedeck and some videos of the type of games we were aiming for, each team (2/3's) worked to create a concept that revolved around one good character and one bad character and their motivations and aim of the

 "single screen game".